Fast-MIA: Efficient and Scalable Membership Inference for LLMs: Fast-MIA Library

-This unified setup eliminates method-specific scripts and facilitates batch comparisons under identical conditions.
-Once the user has a configuration file, they can run MIA with the following simple command.
-Here, \texttt{seed} is the seed for random numbers, and \texttt{max-cache-size} is the cache size. \begin{quote}
+\end{quote} This unified setup eliminates method-specific scripts and facilitates batch comparisons under identical conditions.
+Once the user has a configuration file, they can run MIA with the following simple command. \begin{quote}